 Just investing and leaving your portfolio will not give great returns.
 At least monitor your investment twice a month and stay connected to invested companies.

-If you don’t pay attention, there is the possibility of losing a nice chunk of money.
-Be attentive to market news as It is advisable to invest in stocks when the market is at a lower point.
+If you don’t pay attention, you may lose quite a lot of money.
+Be attentive to market news, as investing in stocks when the market is at a lower point is advisable.

 2.7 Diversify your Portfolio

-Diversifying the holdings is the most important aspect of improving investment strategy.
-Still confused, How a diversified portfolio looks?
+Diversifying the holdings is the most critical aspect of improving investment strategy.
+Still confused?
+How does a diversified portfolio look?
 Your portfolio should have holdings of almost all reputed industries.

 Therefore, diversification allows you to take advantage of different investment opportunities.
-By investing in a variety of stocks, you can participate in emerging trends and capitalize on opportunities for long-term growth.
+Investing in various stocks will enable you to participate in emerging trends and capitalize on opportunities for long-term growth.

 Conclusion